 top of page

 Parent-to-child and peer-to-peer food-shaming starts in early elementary school if we aren’t careful with our words.
 Food-shaming in childhood can turn into internal body-shaming for both males and females, with destructive repercussions.
-Be careful with how you label foods, meals, and your entire day of eating.
+Be careful how you label foods, meals, and your entire day of eating.

 For the record, it’s ok if some days kids eat nutrient-dense foods and some days they don’t.
 The human body can brilliantly compensate for any nutrients we don’t feed it.
 (Especially with a daily multi-vitamin!).